Burden of proof (law)

-In a legal dispute, one party has the burden of proof to show that they are correct, while the other party had no such burden and is presumed to be correct.
+In a legal dispute, one party has the burden of proof to show that they are correct, while the other party has no such burden and is presumed to be correct.
 The burden of proof requires a party to produce evidence to establish the truth of facts needed to satisfy all the required legal elements of the dispute.
+It is also known as the onus of proof.

 The burden of proof is usually on the person who brings a claim in a dispute.
 It is often associated with the Latin maxim semper necessitas probandi incumbit ei qui agit, a translation of which is: "the necessity of proof always lies with the person who lays charges."
 In civil suits, for example, the plaintiff bears the burden of proof that the defendant's action or inaction caused injury to the plaintiff, and the defendant bears the burden of proving an affirmative defense.
 The burden of proof is on the prosecutor for criminal cases, and the defendant is presumed innocent.
 If the claimant fails to discharge the burden of proof to prove their case, the claim will be dismissed.